IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 When communicating over HTTP the certification service endpoint will exhibit the following response behavior:

-* To signal to a Caliper service provider that it has successfully received a message the certification service endpoint will reply with a `2xx` class status code.
+* To signal to a Caliper sensor that it has successfully received a message the certification service endpoint will reply with a `2xx` class status code.
 The body of a successful response will be empty.
-* If a Caliper service provider sends a message containing events and or entities without an enclosing [Envelope](#envelope), the certification service will reply with a `400 Bad Request` response.
+* If a Caliper sensor sends a message containing events and or entities without an enclosing [Envelope](#envelope), the certification service will reply with a `400 Bad Request` response.
-* If a Caliper service provider sends a malformed Caliper endpoint (it does not contain `sensor`, `sendTime`, `dataVersion` and `data` properties of the required form), the certification service will reply with a `400 Bad Request` response.
+* If a Caliper sensor sends a malformed Caliper endpoint (it does not contain `sensor`, `sendTime`, `dataVersion` and `data` properties of the required form), the certification service will reply with a `400 Bad Request` response.
-* If a Caliper service provider sends a message without an `Authorization` request header of the RECOMMENDED form or sends a token credential that the certification service is unable to either validate or determine has sufficient privileges to submit Caliper data, the certification service will reply with a `401 Unauthorized` response.
+* If a Caliper sensor sends a message without an `Authorization` request header of the RECOMMENDED form or sends a token credential that the certification service is unable to either validate or determine has sufficient privileges to submit Caliper data, the certification service will reply with a `401 Unauthorized` response.
-* If a Caliper service provider sends a message with a `Content-Type` other than "application/json", the certification service will reply with a `415 Unsupported Media Type` response.
+* If a Caliper sensor sends a message with a `Content-Type` other than "application/json", the certification service will reply with a `415 Unsupported Media Type` response.
-* If a Caliper service provider sends a message with an [Envelope](#envelope) that contains a `dataVersion` value that the endpoint cannot support the certification service will reply with a `422 Unprocessable Entity` response.
+* If a Caliper sensor sends a message with an [Envelope](#envelope) that contains a `dataVersion` value that the endpoint cannot support the certification service will reply with a `422 Unprocessable Entity` response.

-The certification service MAY respond to Caliper service provider messages with other standard HTTP status codes to indicate result dispositions of varying kinds.
+The certification service MAY respond to Caliper sensor messages with other standard HTTP status codes to indicate result dispositions of varying kinds.
 The certification service MAY also communicate more detailed information about problem states, using the standard method for reporting problem details described in [RFC 7807](#rfc7807).

 ### <a name="mqtt"></a>5.2 MQTT Transport Requirements

-A Caliper service provider utilizing the Message Queue Telemetry Transport (MQTT) publish-subscribe messaging protocol MUST demonstrate . . . .
+A Caliper sensor utilizing the Message Queue Telemetry Transport (MQTT) publish-subscribe messaging protocol MUST demonstrate . . . .

 \[TODO\] . . . .